 What the official U.S. travel advisory for St Barths?

-As early January 2021, this is what the CDC was showing for St Barths:
+As of early April 2021, this is what the CDC was showing for St Barths:

-- Level 3: High Level of COVID-19 in Saint Barthelemy
+- Level 4: Very High Level of COVID-19 in Saint Barthelemy

-- Travelers should avoid all nonessential travel to Saint Barthelemy.
+- Travelers should avoid all travel to Saint Barthelemy.

-- Travelers at increased risk for severe illness from COVID-19 should avoid all travel to Saint Barthelemy.
+- Because of the current situation in Saint Barthelemy even fully vaccinated travelers may be at risk for getting and spreading COVID-19 variants and should avoid all travel to Saint Barthelemy.

 Is St Barts on the quarantine list?